-The M3i.41xx is best suitable for applications that need ultra high sample rates as well as a maximum possible resolution.
-These boards offer a resolution 4 times higher than 12 bit boards.
+The M3i.48xx is best suitable for applications that need ultra high sample rates as well as a maximum possible resolution.
+These boards offer a resolution 4 times higher than 14 bit boards and even 16 times higher than 12 bit boards.

-On the M3i.41xx every channel has its own amplifier and A/D converter.
+On the M3i.48xx every channel has its own amplifier and A/D converter.
 Each input channel can be adapted to a wide variety of signal sources.
 This is done by software selecting a matching input path, input range, input impedance, input coupling and anti-aliasing filter.
 The user will easily find a matching solution from the six offered models.
-These versions are working with sample rates of 100 MS/s up to 400 MS/s and have one or two channels and can also be updated to a multi-channel system using the internal synchronization bus.
+These versions are working with sample rates of 65 MS/s up to 180 MS/s and have one or two channels and can also be updated to a multi-channel system using the internal synchronization bus.